ammar18002/Puzzles/README.md

 - Input Sudoku puzzles
 - Validate whether a solution is correct
 - Solve Sudoku automatically
+- You have to add a txt file of your incomplete/complete grid.
+Apologies for not putting img feature yet!🙏

 ## 🚀 Live Demo
 [Click here to run the app on Streamlit][(https://your-streamlit-url.streamlit.app/)](https://puzzles-nzftmevuukxqeh3wxc76yv.streamlit.app/)]